You already care about how you sleep.

-Dreams shape your memory, emotions, and health.
-Dust uses sleep science to help you remember, shape, and learn from your dreams.
+The dreaming mind shapes how quickly you fall asleep, how deeply you sleep, and how you feel when you wake up.
+The Dust app uses sleep science to help you remember, shape, and learn from your dreams.

-Dust captures dreams when recall is most fragile, then helps you find meaning in them.
+Our alarm captures dreams the moment you wake, then helps you find meaning in them.

 Shape your dreams